 The worst part about quantitative trading isn’t having a bad strategy.
 It’s not knowing whether your strategy is good or bad.
 A strategy with 30% annualized returns sounds great, until you realize the max drawdown was 60% — you’d never have held through it.
 A Sharpe ratio of 2.0 looks impressive, but if it’s propped up by a few windfall trades in extreme market conditions, the Sortino ratio will tell a very different story.

-Metrics aren’t decorations for backtesting reports.
+Quantitative trading metrics aren’t decorations for backtesting reports.
 They’re the tools that help you decide whether a strategy is worth putting real money behind.

-Return Metrics
+Return Metrics for Quantitative Trading

 Return metrics answer the fundamental question: how much money does this strategy make?